To show our support for International Women’s Day, celebrated each year on 8 March, SAPOL has released a series of videos for 2021 and 2022.

 Although you certainly don’t need to be an elite athlete to become a police officer, a healthy level of fitness is necessary.

 To carry out policing duties, you must be able to complete our ‘fit for duty’ test.
-To be competitive, you need to complete the test in less than two minutes and 40 seconds.
-Police cadets must also achieve this level to graduate from the 12-month Constable Development Program.
+To be competitive, you need to complete the test in less than two minutes and thirty seconds.
+Police cadets must also achieve this level to graduate from the Constable Development Program.

 The test is challenging, so it’s best to start a gradual cardiovascular exercise program in preparation.